John Stenhouse

-John Stenhouse FRS FRSE FIC FCS (21 October 1809 – 31 December 1880) was a Scottish chemist.
+John Stenhouse FRS FRSE FIC FCS (21 October 1809 – 31 December 1880) was a British chemist.
 In 1854, he invented one of the first practical respirators.

 He was a co-founder of the Chemical Society in 1841.

 Life

 John Stenhouse was born in Barrhead in Glasgow on 21 October 1809.
 He was the eldest son of William Stenhouse, a calico-printer in the family firm of John Stenhouse & Co of 302 High Street, Glasgow, and Elizabeth Currie; he was the only one of their children to survive beyond infancy.

 After education at the Glasgow Grammar School, he studied at the University of Glasgow from 1824 to 1828.
 Initially he intended to pursue a career in literature, but later his interests switched to chemistry, which he studied first under Professor Thomas Graham at the university and then under Dr. Thomas Thomson at Anderson's University in Glasgow (now part of the University of Strathclyde, one of whose buildings is named after him).
 During 1837–1839, he attended the chemical lectures at Glasgow University, whence he left to pursue chemistry research for two years under Justus Liebig at the University of Giessen in Germany.
 He then returned to Glasgow.
 In 1841 he was a co-founder of the Chemical Society of London.
 In 1848 he was elected a Fellow of the Royal Society of London.
 He received an honorary doctorate (LLD) from the University of Aberdeen in 1850.